A guide to the Australian Energy Regulator Hardship Policy Guidelines, what it means for you

 This refers to the wording and types of statements retailers must use in their policies

 In a retailer’s hardship policy, a general statement must be made to outline the contents of the policy, followed by a standardised statement, which details how a retailer plans to comply with sections of Retail Law

 If you’re struggling to keep up with your energy bill, you might be paying more than you need to.
-Our energy comparison tool can help you compare plans available in your area.
+Our energy comparison tool can help you compare some of the plans available in your area.